Science

 These effects have been observed in various populations (elderly people with mild cognitive impairment, adults with mental disorders such as schizophrenia, etc.), suggesting a potential broad benefit.

-- For example, in healthy young adults, one trial showed that taking ashwagandha 225 mg per day (high concentration extract) for 30 days improved certain tests of immediate memory and attention compared to placebo.
+- For example, in healthy young adults, one trial showed that taking ashwagandha 225 mg per day (high concentration extract) for 30 days improved some tests of immediate memory and attention compared to placebo.

 Supplemented participants achieved better scores in alertness, sustained attention span, and executive function, while experiencing less mental fatigue.